 Just south of the Lloyd Expressway between Stockwell Road and Vann Avenue, next to the Eykamp Boy Scout Center at 3501 E. Lloyd Expressway in Evansville, Master Gardeners have created an oasis of beauty and serenity.

 The Display Gardens feature a variety of plants in specific, named garden areas.
 It’s a place for education, demonstrations, and enjoyment by residents and visitors alike.
 The Display Gardens are open year round with ample parking and free admission.

 As SWIMGA’s garden home, the Display Gardens is the site of several public educational events throughout the year, including an AAS field day in summer and a Demo Day each fall.
 For information on a guided tour for your group, please click Visitors Information.

 Contributions from our Garden

 Master Gardens volunteer their time in all aspects of the garden, from tilling to planting to harvesting.
 We donate the results of our hard work to the Evansville Food Pantry.
-In 2011, we donated 8500 pounds of vegetables.
-In 2012, 12,500 pounds of vegetables were donated to help feed those in need at the Food Pantry.

 The State of Indiana gave SWIMGA the 1.2 acres in late 2005, which was formerly part of the Evansville State Hospital grounds.
 All the gifted properties were given to non-profit agencies with the agreement that most green space would be preserved.